acmesecorg/rulinator/README.md

 # rulinator
-Create Hashcat rule files from wordlists
+Create Hashcat rule files from wordlists.
+Each word in the file supplied is converted to an append rule and prepend rule.

 ## License
 Rulinator is licensed under the MIT license.
 Refer to [license.txt](https://github.com/metacrackorg/metacrack/blob/main/LICENSE) for more information.